-So as mentioned, filler injections, of any kind, can lead to the blockage of a blood vessel.
-And if that vessel happens to supply blood and oxygen to the eye, the result will be a severe loss of vision.
+Yes, since filler injections (of any kind) can lead to blockage of a blood vessel.
+If that vessel happens to supply blood and oxygen to the eye, the result will be a severe loss of vision.
 A situation also described as retinal artery occlusion (RAO).

 One of the review studies I looked at found 190 cases of blindness (due to filler injections) between the year 2000 til 2018.
 And this only included articles published in the English language.
 In other words, the number of cases could potentially be much larger.

 This study also presented that 47 % of the cases were attributed to fat injections and 28 % to fillers with Hyaluronic acid.
 While the rest of the cases included collagen, calcium hydroxylapatite and other fillers.